boxyhq/jackson/README.md

 SAML SSO service

 Jackson implements the SAML login flow as an OAuth 2.0 or OpenID Connect flow, abstracting away all the complexities of the SAML protocol.
 Integrate SAML with just a few lines of code.
+We also now support OpenID Connect providers.

 Try our hosted demo showcasing the SAML SP login flow [here](https://saml-demo.boxyhq.com), no SAML configuration required thanks to our [Mock SAML](https://mocksaml.com) service.